 So how can you really relax and recharge on the weekend without feeling exhausted on Monday?
 Here’s how to have a relaxing weekend.

-How To Make The Most Of Your Weekend
+How To Make Sure Your Weekend is Relaxing

 1. Stop sleeping late.